odan/odan.github.io/_posts/2019-11-05-slim4-tutorial.md

 Note that we use the DI container to build the Slim App instance and to load the application settings.
 This allows us to configure the infrastructure services, like the database connection, mailer etc. within the DI container.
-All settings are just passed as an simple array, so we have no special class identifier (FQCN) here.
+All settings are just passed as a simple array, so we have no special class identifier (FQCN) here.

 The `App::class` identifier is needed to ensure that we use the same App object across the application and to ensure that the App object uses the same DI container object.